nosilver4u/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted on our [feedback portal](https://feedback.ewww.io/b/features)
 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

+= 6.7.1 =
+* fixed: incorrect cfasync attribute used for JS WebP scripts

 = 6.7.0 =
 * added: API keys can be used to auto-register sites for Easy IO, including sub-keys
 * changed: expose legacy resize dimensions with removal option